 SIMPLE IRA Employee provisions

-Employees cannot max out both a SIMPLE IRA and another employer-sponsored retirement plan, like a 401(k).
-The total annual contributions allowed for an employer retirement plan such as a SIMPLE IRA or 401(k) can’t be more than $19,500 in 2021 or $26,000 if 50 or older.
+Employees cannot max out a SIMPLE IRA and another employer-sponsored retirement plan, like a 401(k).
+The total annual contributions allowed for an employer retirement plan such as a SIMPLE IRA or 401(k) can’t be more than $22,500 in 2023 or $30,,000 if 50 or older.

-You’re allowed to roll over a SIMPLE IRA account into another SIMPLE IRA at any time without incurring taxes or penalties.
-Like other tax-deferred retirement plans, income taxes are due when you make withdrawals.
+You can roll over a SIMPLE IRA account into another SIMPLE IRA anytime without incurring taxes or penalties.
+Like other tax-deferred retirement plans, income taxes are due when you withdraw.

-Withdrawals made before age 59 ½ are subject to a 10% penalty in addition to any income taxes.
-Please note, if you make a withdrawal or roll the SIMPLE IRA it over to a Traditional IRA or other types of employer-sponsored plans within two years of when you started contributing to the SIMPLE IRA, the penalty is increased to 25%
+Withdrawals made before age 59 ½ are subject to a 10% penalty and the typical income taxes.
+Please note, if you make a withdrawal or roll the SIMPLE IRA over to a Traditional IRA or other types of employer-sponsored plans within two years of when you started contributing to the SIMPLE IRA, the penalty is increased to 25%

 There are several qualified exemptions to avoid the early withdrawal penalty.
 Exemptions such as unreimbursed medical expenses, qualified higher education expenses, or a first home purchase, to name a few.